 Here we'll explore the advantages and disadvantages of hydroelectric power... and how it fits into the clean energy puzzle.

-It’s seen by many as a solution to our energy demands that can be implemented right away.
-We can dam rivers, construct river barrages and install hydroelectric turbines that convert wave energy into power along our coastlines.
+Hydro is widely accepted as a solution that can be implemented right away.
+We can dam rivers, construct river barrages and convert ocean waves into power.

 While the wind can fall and the sun can be hidden in cloud, hydroelectric power enjoys constant capacity for power generation.
 Only in times of extreme drought will a dammed river be unable to produce power, and hydroelectric plants are only built in locations where a dry river is not an issue.

 Out to sea the flow of 'fuel' is even more assured.
 Wave power relies on the tides themselves, one of the few natural processes that are guaranteed to continue unabated as long as the moon orbits the earth.
 In short, hydroelectric power is by far the most dependable form of renewable energy production.

 A typical plant will pay for its own construction in 5-8 years, after that producing what amounts to free energy, and since a hydroelectric plant can be expected to operate for anything up to 100 years a single plant could generate enough revenue to pay for itself 20 times over.

 While this means little from an environmental point of view it counts for a great deal to the developers of power plants.
 A 2000% return on investment presents an attractive prospect, making the construction of many more hydroelectric facilities much more likely.
 Conversely, the high initial cost of solar and wind energy production facilities holds back investment.

 Efficiency is a big factor of measuring energy technologies.

 "Efficiency" means the ability to use or "capture" the energy... and the loss that occurs in the process.